Student Handbook: Section 3: Student Activities

 See posting under General University Policies.

-While Daemen University respects the rights of registered student organizations and student groups to bring in speakers and performers of their choice, the University, under the discretion of the Senior Vice President for Strategic Initiatives (or designee), reserves the right to postpone or cancel a booked speaker or performer if the event poses an interruption to regular academic and university activities and/or a threat to the safety and security of the campus community.
-See “Event Contracts” under General University Policies.
-Individual students, student organization officers, and student organization officers are not permitted to sign artist contracts on the University's behalf.
+While Daemen University respects the rights of registered student organizations and student groups to bring in speakers, performers, and outside vendors of their choice, the University, under the discretion of the Senior Vice President for Strategic Initiatives (or designee), reserves the right to postpone or cancel a booked speaker, performer, or vendor if the event poses an interruption to regular academic and university activities and/or a threat to the safety and security of the campus community.
+See “Vendor Contracts” under General University Policies.
+Individual students, student organization advisors, and student organization officers are not permitted to sign artist contracts on the University's behalf.
 Please see the Student Activities Office for more information on the contracting process.

 From time to time scheduling conflicts occur as important University events that require special consideration are added to the building calendar.
 Flexibility is often required when building reservations change, as both the Student Activities Office and Conference Services Office staff work together to try to accommodate all parties’ needs and concerns.